Half the people reading this will show it to someone else.

 There are 2 branches: the sympathetic nervous system (SNS) and the parasympathetic nervous system (PSNS).
 They do different things but function as corollaries, not opposites.
 Our SNS is external facing.
 It provides the speed, energy and fuel to thwart danger.
 PSNS is internally-directed.
 It takes care of the daily business of life: Rest.
 Digestion.
 Reproduction (yes, with a boost from our SNS during sex).
 It’s nicknamed Rest & Digest or Breed & Feed.
 Two sides of the same coin, that can only be spent together.

 Within the ANS, there is a constant calibration between the sympathetic and the parasympathetic systems.

 Sympathetic Nervous System (Fight or Flight)

 Our body constantly scans our environment, evaluating stimuli.
 When we sense a threat, our sympathetic nervous system leaps into action to immediately divert resources to the parts of our body needed to fight danger.

 The SNS activates our adrenal gland.
 Our breathing quickens, to bring in more oxygen.
 Our heart beats faster, to increase blood flow to our muscles.
 Our pupils dilate (get larger) the better to see our foe.

-PSNS (Rest and Recovery)
+Parasympathetic Nervous System (Rest and Recovery)

 The parasympathetic nervous system is our default setting when we are not in danger.
-It lets us conduct the day to day business of life.
+It lets us conduct the day-to-day business of life.
 Eating.
 Sleeping.
 Recovering.
 Reproducing.

 It is an anabolic process, which builds up needed compounds.